Getting Started

 If you are happy with Biome’s defaults, you don’t need to create a configuration file.

-command in the root folder of your project:
+To create the biome.json file, run the init command in the root folder of your project:

-command, you’ll have a new biome.json
+After running the init command, you’ll have a new biome.json file in your directory:

 This corresponds to the default settings.

-Formatting is enabled by default, but you can disable it by explicitly using formatter.enabled: false
+Formatting is enabled by default, but you can disable it by explicitly using formatter.enabled: false.

 Usage